sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 ### Basic authentication

-Most basic of auth configuration, all you need to set it up is to use this security filter:
+Most basic of auth configuration, all you need to set it up is to use this in your security filter:

 ```java
 // ...